N3rdL0rd/EchoDecomp/docs/echovr58/engine.md

 # EchoVR v1.58 - Engine Notes (RAD14)

 This document contains notes on the RAD engine used by EchoVR v1.58.
 The engine is a modified version of RAD14, which is a proprietary engine developed by Ready At Dawn Studios.
-The engine is used in several games, including Echo VR, Lone Echo, and Lone Echo II.

 ## Naming Schemes